 - how to find a booking-agent and get gigs at venues, tour, and make money on the road

 It all starts with meeting artist managers in the music business.

 By expanding your network, not only can you find a manager, but you also increase the number of people who can provide you with useful guidance.
-The more you get your foot in the door, the more references you’ll have.
-And the more references you have, the more proof you have to convince others that you’re worth investing in.
+The more you get your foot in the door, the more contacts you’ll have.
+And the more contacts you have, the more proof you have to convince others that you’re worth investing in.
 Creating a network of professionals can be done on platforms like Groover, or they can be found at professional events such as festivals (e.g. MaMA).

 When contacting managers, it’s recommended that you…